-- 1.1 4 Ways To Lower Server Response Times
+- 4 Ways To Reduce Server Response Times (TTFB)

-- 1.4 Why Time To First Byte Is Important For SEO
+- Why Time To First Byte (TTFB) Is Important For SEO

-- 2 Tools To Test Server Response Time & TTFB
+- Tools To Test and Improve Server Response Time & TTFB

-A: Response time is how long it takes for a web server to respond to a request from a user.
+Server Response Time is how long it takes for a web server to respond to a request from a user.

-Whenever you click on a link, type in a website in the URL bar, or otherwise access a web page, you are actually sending a call to a server to allow you to view the website in question.
-The server response time is the amount of time between your call and the server “responding” to that call or how long it takes for the server to begin rendering the page’s info for you.
+Whenever you click on a link, type in a site address in the URL bar, or access a web page, you request a server to view the site in question.
+The response time is the amount of time between your HTTP request and the server to respond to that request.
+Or, in other words, the time it takes to begin rendering the page’s info for you.

 1. Choose The Right Host And Server

-This first step is the most crucial because everything else will follow—what servers you can use, how much resources you’ll have to handle users, what kind of speeds you can expect off the bat, and your customization options as well.
+This first step is the most crucial because everything else will follow—what hosting servers you can use, how many resources you’ll have to handle users, what kind of response times you can expect off the bat, and your customization options as well.

-Compare and contrast different options (WPX Hosting, Nginx, Apache, and OpenLiteSpeed are some of the names that immediately come to mind) to find one that is affordable, complete, and can be scaled up as your needs grow.
+Compare and contrast different options (WPX Hosting, Nginx, and Apache are some of the names that immediately come to mind) to find one that is affordable, complete, and can be scaled up as your needs grow.

-After choosing your web host and server, you have the option to configure the settings.
+After choosing your hosting provider and server, you have the option to configure the settings.
 It might be a little intimidating to do so, especially if you don’t have any prior work doing so.
-But optimizing your server—doing things like enabling a cache, using a content delivery network & making sure you use HTTP/2—will make a huge difference in reducing your website’s reaction time.
+However, optimizing things like—enabling a cache, using a content delivery network & making sure you use HTTP/2—will make a huge difference in reducing your website’s response time.
 Plus, it’s absolutely free to do.